fltt/qbvault/README.md

   domain name than the main page, the `add_credentials.sh` script will be unable to access the forms
-* if the fields in the forms are renamed by a site update, `fill_credentials.sh` will be unable to find and fill them
+* if the fields in the forms are renamed by a site update, `fill_credentials.sh` will be unable to find and fill them (or may fill the wrong ones)
-* a few sites out there have form-less login pages that make use of *Javascript* to store the data in variables and then invoke the login service via *AJAX* -- although the scripts may be able to fill the input fields the *Javascript* code may not be triggered making it assume that no data were entered
+* there are sites out there that make use of *Javascript* to read the data from the input fields when events are fired -- although the scripts may be able to fill the input fields, the *Javascript* code may not be triggered making it assume that no data were entered

+If you stumble in sites like the ones described in the last point, try adding a char to the scripts-inserted value and then deleting it.

+> **NOTE:** I've tried to fake those events, but it looks like the
+> *Javascript* in those sites check for the `isTrusted` attribute, which
+> synthesized events lack.

 qbvault.sh
 ----------